arikunco/webscraping/README.md

 # IMDB webscraping
-- IMDB top 100 movies in 2016 with rvest
+- IMDB top 100 movies in 2016 with rvest package

 # Twitter API scraping
-- Step by step on how to get your Twitter Data with rtweet
+- Step by step on how to get your Twitter Data with rtweet package